neursh/Florida-Man-API/README.md

           <details><summary>Spoilers</summary>
           P/S: Sorry for the confusion, the first P/S is.
             <details><summary>Spoilers</summary>
-            P/S: Sorry for another confusion, there's no random, each day only has 5 stories.
+            P/S: Sorry for another confusion, there's no random, each day only has 1 story.
             </details>
           </details>
         </details>